GabeScott/standard-works-vault/General Conference/1991 October - Be Thou an Example.md

 The song “Love Is Spoken Here” shows the strength of a mother’s prayer as seen by her child.

-I see my mother kneeling with our family each day.
+>I see my mother kneeling with our family each day.

-I hear the words she whispers as she bows her head to pray.
+>I hear the words she whispers as she bows her head to pray.

-Her plea to the Father quiets all my fears,
+>Her plea to the Father quiets all my fears,

-And I am thankful love is spoken here.
+>And I am thankful love is spoken here.

-(Children’s Songbook, 190–91.)
+>

 Because of a mother’s example, a child feels at peace while participating in family prayer.